- Home

 11. Fennel, pomegranate, and broad bean salad

-For a light, healthy meal, why not make this fennel, pomegranate, and broad bean salad by BBC Good Food?
+For a light, healthy meal, why not make this fennel, pomegranate, and broad bean salad from BBC Good Food?

 Pomegranates are one of the healthiest foods in the world.
 They’re chock-full of vitamins and powerful plant compounds, have multiple health benefits, and add a delicious juicy twist to a dish.

-While this is a light meal, the bulgur wheat can help fill you up.
+While this is a light meal, the bulgur wheat will help fill you up.
 Bulgur wheat is another food that offers a generous helping of vitamins, minerals, and fibre.

 12. Sirloin beef wraps

-Beef dishes aren’t necessarily known as being quick, but these sirloin beef wraps by Clean Eating are ready in under half an hour.
+Beef dishes aren’t necessarily known for being quick, but these sirloin beef wraps from Clean Eating are ready in under half an hour.

-Sirloin steak is cooked until tender, sliced into slivers, and placed onto wholewheat tortillas.
-Then, fresh, crunchy veg like carrots, cucumbers, and red onion are added, drizzled in a homemade sauce, and everything is wrapped up in tasty little pockets.
+Sirloin steak is cooked until tender, sliced into slivers, and placed onto whole wheat tortillas.
+Then, fresh, crunchy veg like carrots, cucumbers, and red onion are added, drizzled in a homemade sauce, and wrapped up in tasty little pockets.

 You can adapt this recipe however you like.
-Adding oven-roasted tomatoes is another great way to bring a savoury, umami flavour while providing another boost of vitamins.
+Adding oven-roasted tomatoes is another great way to bring a richer flavour while providing another boost of vitamins.
 Fresh herbs go a long way here, so don’t forget to top with your favourites – parsley and coriander both work well.

 13. Tofu and vegetable curry with courgette noodles

-If you love the aromatic flavours of Thai curries, this tofu and vegetable curry with courgette noodles by Eating Well is perfect.
+If you love the aromatic flavours of Thai curries, this tofu and vegetable curry with courgette noodles from Eating Well will be perfect.

-The sauce is made with red curry paste, lime juice, garlic, and coconut milk, and though it only takes minutes to prepare, it’s full of fragrant flavours.
+The sauce is made with red curry paste, lime juice, garlic, and coconut milk, and though it only takes 30 minutes to prepare and cook, it’s full of fragrant flavours.
 Using courgette noodles instead of rice or traditional noodles means this meal is much lighter too.

 Tofu provides plenty of protein and calcium – while the kale, mushrooms, spring onions, and courgettes will give you your veggie fix.
-The dish takes 30 minutes to prepare, and because it’s all cooked in one pan, you’ll also save on washing up.
+And because it’s all cooked in one pan, you’ll also save time on washing up.

 14. Healthier creamy butter chicken